pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 Concurrent programs use CPU time efficiently without blocking on I/O or synchronization.
 And parallel programs leverage multi-core CPUs to compute something in parallel for speed.

-Pen provides some bulit-in functions for concurrent and parallel programming.
+Pen provides some built-in functions for concurrent and parallel programming.
 Its `go` built-in function runs a given function concurrently, and possibly in parallel.

 ```pen
 f = go(\() number {